pokepark/PokemonRaidBot/docs/config.rst

      - Timezone definition to use as per `TZ database names <https://www.wikiwand.com/en/List_of_tz_database_time_zones#/List>`_
    * - TRAINER_MAX_LEVEL
      - Int, Maximum level a trainer can be (currently 50)
-   * - TRAINER_BUTTONS_TOGGLE
-     - Bool, true to show/hide the team and level+/- buttons below the trainer data setup messages once a users hits the "trainer info" button.
-False to always show the team and level+/- buttons.
    * - TRAINER_CHATS
      - List of chats where trainer data setup messages can be shared
    * - UPGRADE_SQL_AUTO